College of Southern Nevada

 - Our College focuses on the needs of the citizens of Southern Nevada by providing educational and support services to meet those needs in the areas of transfer preparation, general education, vocational education, basic skills development, adult education and community service.

-- The teacher population of 763 teachers has declined by 22% over five years.
+- The teacher population of 763 teachers has stayed relatively flat over five years.

 |College of Southern Nevada||(NV) Community College Avg.|